Kevomlml/tt07_chipusm_neural_network/docs/info.md

 ## External hardware

-Requires an FPGA to perform the tests correctly.
+An FPGA is recomended in to perform the tests and feed the weights correctly.
+Also, the weights must be trained first in some other system, e.g. in a pc using Python or Matlab.